 merle also created the brand strategy which helped build Dobbies to the UK’s foremost Garden Centre chain only for that business to change its agency at the start of this year, proving, once again, that nothing in life is guaranteed.

-John served on the Board of Scottish Enterprise, Forth Valley for five years and is a Founder member and ex Vice Chairman of the Entrepreneurial Exchange.
+John served on the Board of Scottish Enterprise, Forth Valley for five years and is a Founder member and ex Vice Chairman of the Entrepreneurial Scotland.

 John was born in Glasgow in 1946.
 When he was three, the family moved to Greenock where he was educated at Greenock Academy.
 In the year he finished school the Morgans moved to Bridge of Allan, where he has lived ever since.